Assembler

 The assembly text is consumed by the llvm::MCAsmParser object, and we intercept the raw generated assembly bytes from the llvm::MCObjectWriter.

 We also resolve llvm::MCFixup for a vast majority of the generated fixups.
-One important feature that has been introduced in LIEF 0.17.0 is the support for resolving symbols or label on the fly.
+An important feature introduced in LIEF 0.17.0 is support for resolving symbols or labels on the fly.

 Contextual Assembly Patching

-Given an assembly code and an address to patch, we might want to use a context that is used to resolve symbols referenced in the assembly listing.
+Given assembly code and a target address, we might want to use a context to resolve symbols referenced in the assembly listing.

 import lief